kchens/kchens.github.io/pages/words/2014-first-three-days.md

 It simply *maps* the Ruby classes and *objects* to *relations* in the Database.

 More explicitly, Ruby classes are database tables.
 Instances of the class are table rows.
-And instance variables are table columns.
+And, instance variables are table columns.

 INPUT IMAGE:  ANIMATED-ORM